shravanrn/wasm-sandboxing/README.md

 Compile native library such as libjpeg to a WASM module with emscripted.
 Use the wasm2c tool here to get a C module which uses the WASM machine semantics that guarantee safety.
 Compile the C Code, with the wasm runtime provided here, into a shared library that can be used as a sandboxed library.
 The wasm runtime provided supports basic memory operations required such as grow memory etc. This is compiled with the target library into a shared library.
 The shared library is used with the wasm_sandbox library to create the sandbox, resolve functions etc.

 Modifications of wasm2c tool
-- Preallocate memory and remove bounds checks for performance and thread safety (todo)
+- Preallocate memory
 - Remove unnecessary name mangling
-- Replace use of global variables in generated code to support multiple sandboxes (todo)
-- Modifications to allow safe support for threads(todo)
+- Modifications to allow safe support for threads(partial)
 - Safe syscall support (todo)

 [![Build Status](https://travis-ci.org/WebAssembly/wabt.svg?branch=master)](https://travis-ci.org/WebAssembly/wabt) [![Windows status](https://ci.appveyor.com/api/projects/status/79hqj5l0qggw645d/branch/master?svg=true)](https://ci.appveyor.com/project/WebAssembly/wabt/branch/master)